prajuktadey/c---programming/README.md

 e.g: const static int i= 42;
 Here, the const and static are qualifiers.
 They tell the compiler that this varaible will be immutable that's the const qualifier, and they will have static storage duration.

+CV QUALIFIERS         STORAGE DURATION const                 static mutable               register volatile              extern

+It's value cannot be changed once it's been defined.
+Mutable is used on a data member to make it writeable from a const member function.

+By default a variable defined within a block has automatic lifetime where the lifetime of the variable is the duration of the block.

+13. It takes 32 bits on mac but it may take more or less space on your machine depending on how it aligns values and memory and like that.
+This becomes an issue if you store your pack data in a file and then expect to read it on a different machine.